 Power Bi is a tool that is the business intelligence component of the Microsoft Power Platform, which also includes Power Apps and Power Automate (formerly Microsoft Flow).
 It allows you to visualize the data from your Microsoft Dynamics NAV or Business Central instances along with many other systems that you have, including Facebook, Google analytics, SharePoint, or any website analytics.

-Microsoft took that premise and built Power BI.
-The language of Power Pivot to build measures, etc. is the DAX language, which is also the language of Power BI.
+So, Microsoft took that premise and built Power BI.
+The language of Power Pivot to build measures, etc. is the Dax language, which is also the language of Power BI.
 Because of this familiarity, Power BI has quickly become the leading innovator in the BI space.
 In fact, Gartner’s Magic Quadrant has consistently placed Power BI way out in front, calling it “visionary.”

 Figure 1 – Gartner Magic Quadrant – BI Tools